1. What is the easiest way to complete the Questionnaire?

-Well….you are breaking State law.
-If you receive a postcard or questionnaire through the U.S. Mail from the Arlington Circuit Court, you are required to complete and return the form within 10 days of the day you received the form.
+If you receive a postcard or questionnaire through the U.S. Mail from the Arlington Circuit Court, please complete and return the form within 10 days of the day you received the form.
 Failure to return a completed questionnaire online or by mail may result in you being summoned to complete the form in the Circuit Court Clerk’s office.
 The easiest way to complete the form is online at the secure Juror Website.

 7. I lost my form and don’t have my candidate ID to enter the Juror Website?

 Please email your request to the Jury Coordinator for the Candidate ID which is specific to you so you can submit the form online.
 You can also request that a form be mailed to you, although the court prefers that the form be completed online on your computer, tablet, laptop or mobile device.
 Please note that Circuit Court personnel will never give out any personal information.
 You may be asked to verify information we have on file to secure your identity, but we will not give out personal information to anyone at any time.